How to measure product-market fit and prove it to investors?

 Other times, you might need to pick a different crowd for your product or pivot your business model or the product itself.
 For example, if you choose the wrong revenue streams or pricing approach, you will struggle to achieve PMF no matter how well-honed your product is.
 Or, in another scenario, you target small businesses with a solution that is too heavily reliant on features they don’t even need and aren’t willing to pay for or vice versa.

-One of the numerous successful examples of pivoting is Instagram.
+A classic product-market fit example is Instagram.
 Founded as a location-based game, it received $500,000 in seed funding but soon realized they were seeing low traction and customer engagement.
 They began analyzing user data and realized that image-sharing was their single most popular feature.
 In 2010, they stripped all other features and re-emerged as a photo-sharing app.
 The rest is history.

-Proving to investors that you have PMF is easy – you just need to have one!
+Wrap-up: Proving to investors that you have PMF is easy – you just need to have one!

 If you want to prove to investors that you can lead your category, you need to start with an honest look at your metrics to ensure that you’ve actually got what it takes.
 Here are some primary indicators that demonstrate you have crossed the PMF threshold: